 After the Ethernet network adapter gets enabled back, HeartPOS waits for HeartSIP timeout period and checks for response, if response is got back, it processes the response and automatically sends reset and continues with next test case.
 Else it sends reset and continues with next test.

-The HeartSIP timeout is added to App.Config file in HeartPOS project as “HeartSIPTimeout” and value is 60000ms.
+The HeartSIP timeout value is 60000ms (60 seconds).

 Case1: Response got back for Network Impaired test case transaction